Illusory Script

 A similar paradigm shift happens when we let go of an adversarial stance towards the characters.
 At first, especially if we’re not used to cooperative gaming, we assume our role as the DM is to challenge the players.
 We want to make things hard for the characters.
 Throw wrenches into their plans.
 We might make the players roll many ability checks as a means to increase the tension by increasing the likelihood of failure.
 But at some point, DMs can let go of this self-image as an adversary.

-When that happens, we instead become fans of the characters, as the Dungeon World game suggests.
+When that happens, we instead become a fan of the characters, as the Dungeon World game suggests.
 We root for the characters’ success, and we lament their failures.
 We relish seeing them overcome challenges we put in front of them.
 We cheer with them when they deal the killing blow to a powerful foe.
 When we let go of being an adversary DM, the whole atmosphere of our game can improve.
 Suddenly, we are all in this together, players and DMs.

 Letting go of being the supervisor, becoming a collaborator